I believe in running periodic preventive maintenance on them. Here is a basic check-list for the maintenance of these computers:

 %AppData%\Microsoft\Windows\Start Menu\Programs\Startup

-%ProgramData%\Microsoft\Windows\Start Menu\Programs\Startup - Clear Browser Cache, check browser plugins, toolbars, search-providers.
+%ProgramData%\Microsoft\Windows\Start Menu\Programs\Startup - Check for browser updates, rogue plugins, toolbars, search-providers.

 - Review registry entries in the following registry keys, regedit.exe: HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Run

-HKEY_LOCAL_MACHINE\Software\Wow6432Node\Microsoft\Windows\CurrentVersion\Run - Remove Apple Quicktime if it’s still installed.
+HKEY_LOCAL_MACHINE\Software\Wow6432Node\Microsoft\Windows\CurrentVersion\Run - Remove Apple Quicktime if it’s still installed, and

 - Check for and update unique applications on the computer, if any.